 Born in the Macao region of China, Bun-Ching Lam began studying piano at the age of seven and gave her first public solo recital at fifteen.
 In 1976, she received a B.A. degree in piano performance from the Chinese University of Hong Kong.
 She then accepted a scholarship from the University of California at San Diego, where she studied composition with Bernard Rands, Robert Erickson, Roger Reynolds, Pauline Oliveros, and earned a Ph.D. in 1981.
 In the same year, she was invited to join the music faculty of the Cornish College of the Arts in Seattle, where she taught until 1986.

-Recently appointed to serve as the resident composer of the Macao Orchestra, Ms. Lam was also a composer in residence at the America Dance Festival and the New Jersey Symphony Orchestra for the 2000-2001 season.
+Serving as the resident composer of the Macao Orchestra from 2008 - 2016, Ms. Lam was also a composer in residence at the America Dance Festival and the New Jersey Symphony Orchestra for the 2000-2001 season.
 She has been honored by fellowships from the Guggenheim Foundation and the American Academy of Arts and Letters.
 She also won the Rome Prize and was awarded first prizes at the Aspen Music Festival, the Northwest Composer's Symposium, and the highest honor at the Shanghai Music Competition, which was the first international composers' contest to take place in China.
 She was a recipient of grants and fellowships from the National Endowment for the Arts, Meet the Composer/Reader's Digest Commissioning Program, New York Foundation for the Arts, King County Arts Commission and Seattle Arts Commission.
 She was in residence at the Rockefeller Foundation's Bellagio Study and Conference Center and was awarded a fellowship from the Asian Cultural Council for a three-month study trip to Japan.

-Active also as a conductor, Ms. Lam was recently invited to conduct the Cosmopolitan Orchestra of New York, and the Shanghai Symphony Orchestra/Macao Chamber Orchestra in a program of her works including "Saudades de Macau," commissioned by the Macao Cultural Institute at the 16th Macao International Music Festival.
+Active also as a conductor, Ms. Lam conducted the premiere of "Macau Cantata" in May of 2015.
+She was also invited to conduct the Cosmopolitan Orchestra of New York, and the Shanghai Symphony Orchestra/Macao Chamber Orchestra in a program of her works including "Saudades de Macau," commissioned by the Macao Cultural Institute at the 16th Macao International Music Festival.
 Among her other commissioned works are "Song of the Pipa" for the New Jersey Symphony Orchestra, "Sudden Thunder" for the American Composers Orchestra, "The Great River Flows East" for the Lincolon Center Out-of-Doors, "The Child God" for "Bang on a Can," "Omi Hakkei" for Music From China as Part of the Millennium Commissioning program from Chamber Music America, and "Last Spring" for Ursula Oppens and the Arditti Quartet.

-Honored as "Outstanding Alumna" of 2010 by the Alumni Association of the University of California, San Diego, Ms. Lam also had the privilege to be one of the ten alumni invited to speak in the Distinguished Alumni Lecture series celebrating the 50th Anniversary of Chung Chi College, Chinese University of Hong Kong.
-She will be returning to Chung Chi College as the Siu Lien Ling Wong Visiting Fellow in 2012, celebrating the 60th Anniversary of the College.
+In November 2013, Ms. Lam presented a lecture on Poetry - Images - Music entitled "River Flows, Moon Moves Stone" at the Shun Hing Lecture Series in Arts & Humanities, celebrating the 50th Anniversary of Chinese University of Hong Kong.
+She also had the privilege to be one of the ten alumni invited to speak in the Distinguished Alumni Lecture series in celebration of the 50th Anniversary of Chung Chi College.
+Ten years later, she was invited again to return to her alma mater as the Siu Lien Ling Wong Visiting Fellow in 2012, celebrating the 60th Anniversary of the College.
+In 2018-2019, she was invited to serve as one of the twelve members in the Global Alumni Advisory Board of CUHK.
+She was Honored as the "Outstanding Alumna" of 2010 by the Alumni Association of the University of California, San Diego.
 Ms. Lam was the Jean MacDuff Vaux Composer-in-Residence at Mills College, California.
 In 1997, she served as a Visiting Professor in Composition at the School of Music, Yale University, and at Bennington College in Vermont.
-Her music has been recorded on Mutable Music, CRI, Tzadik, Nimbus, Koch International Classics, Sound Aspect and Tellus.
+Her music has been recorded on Deutsche Grammophon, Mutable Music, CRI, Tzadik, Nimbus, Koch International Classics, Sound Aspect and Tellus.
 She now divides her time between Paris and New York.